z3r0-k3lv1n/Cheat-Sheets/HTTP-Status-Codes-Cheat-Sheet.md

 ---

 This cheat sheet is a quick reference for common HTTP status codes.
 For more details, refer to the [HTTP Status Code Definitions](https://www.iana.org/assignments/http-status-codes/http-status-codes.xhtml) document.

+---
+**Note:** This cheat sheet is a reference guide and might not cover all scenarios.
+Always refer to the official documentation and consult with experienced developers for complex projects.

+Feel free to create a pull request and customize and format this cheat sheet according to your preferences.